nomad-software/nomad.uk.net/markdown/articles/forget-currying-use-partial-application.md

 ## Partial application

-I’ll start with partial application first as i think it’s the easiest to understand and the most useful in JavaScript programming.
+I’ll start with partial application first as I think it’s the easiest to understand and the most useful in JavaScript programming.

 So what is it?
 It’s basically a function factory that customises the returned function via the passed arguments to the main function.
 Here’s an example: